 Effective July 3rd, Texas Governor Greg Abbott issued a statewide mandate that individuals wear a face covering while in most public places.
-However, Executive Order EO-29 [PDF] makes a number of exemptions, including:
+However, Executive Order GA-29 [PDF] makes a number of exemptions, including:

 this face-covering requirement does not apply to the following: [...]